Flabbyaxe272/recipebook/docs/recipes/classic-lasagna.md

 ## Instructions

-1.In a large pot, cook pasta to desired tenderness.
+1. In a large pot, cook pasta to desired tenderness.
 In separate pan, cook sausage & onion together.
 When meat is cooked through, drain excess fat.
 Add tomato sauce, then add sugar & basil.
 2. In a separate bowl, mix together the cottage cheese & mozzarella cheese til well balanced.
 Then add parsley to the cheese mixture.
 3. To layer: grease a 9&times;13 baking dish, coat with some sauce, add noodles across, then cheese mixture, then more sauce.
 Repeat.
 Final top of noodles will have remaining sauce & mozzarella cheese.
 Bake in 350&deg;F oven for 30 minutes, or until cheese has melted & browned a little.